 Do banks pull your credit report before opening an account?

 Most banks and credit unions only pull your ChexSystems or Early Warning Services report.
-It’s pretty rare for a bank to pull your credit reports from the three major credit bureaus to open a checking account.
+It’s rare for a bank to pull your credit reports from the three major credit bureaus to open a checking account.

 Before you apply for a checking account, you can ask the bank or check their website.
-Most are transparent with what they require for you to open a bank account.
+Most financial institutions are transparent about their requirements for opening a bank account.
 If you find a bank that checks your credit and you don’t think you’ll qualify, there are many other banks to choose from.

 See also: Banks That Don’t Use ChexSystems

-If a bank checks credit, your chances of opening a bank account with a poor credit score are slim.
+If a bank or credit union checks credit, your chances of opening a bank account with a poor credit score are slim.
 If you have a poor credit score, chances are you have marks on the ChexSystems platform too.

 Every ‘issue’ has a different point value in ChexSystems.
-The higher your ChexSystems score is, the less risk you pose to a bank.
+The higher your ChexSystems score, the less risk you pose to a bank.
 If you have a low ChexSystems score, you may also have a low credit score.
 This is especially true if you’ve had any unpaid fees or overdrafts sent to a collection agency, affecting both your consumer credit score and ChexSystems score.

 Can banks check your credit score?

 Banks can check your credit score, but only with your approval.
 You must sign a disclosure that allows them to pull your credit.
-When they pull your credit, it could be a ‘hard credit inquiry.’
-This means it affects your credit score.
+When they pull your credit, it could be a ‘hard credit inquiry,’ which means it affects your credit score.
 However, it could also be a soft credit inquiry, which doesn’t affect your credit score.

-While hard inquiries won’t hurt your credit much, they could take off five to ten points from your credit score.

 If your credit score is already borderline, a hard inquiry could put you over the edge, making you ineligible for a new bank account or loan.